Top

 • And some days we write them on a partner’s back – with our finger of course – while spelling them in silly voices!
 (Visual, Textile, and Auditory)

-When I plan an activity I try make sure that at least 2 different learning styles are used.
+When I plan an activity I try to make sure that at least 2 different learning styles are used to maintain our multi-sensory approach.

-What I love about this sheet is the many ways it gets my kids working with the word.
+These aren’t some boring sight word worksheets.
+No way!
+These activities are fun for students and actually keep them engaged with 6 different activities on each page.
+What I love most about this sheet is the many ways it gets my kids working with the word.

-• Now it is time to trace and write the word with a pencil (visual and textile)
+• Second, they trace and write the word with a pencil (visual and textile)

 • Then it’s time for a little word search (visual)